fikrielfakir/jaw-app/replit.md

 # Recent Changes

+## October 1, 2025 - NativeWind Migration (Modern Styling)
+- **Modernized styling approach** from StyleSheet to NativeWind (Tailwind CSS for React Native)
+- Successfully migrated OnboardingScreen to use className utility syntax
+- Installed and configured NativeWind v4 with Tailwind CSS v3
+- Updated Babel and Metro configurations for NativeWind support
+- Added TypeScript types for className IntelliSense
+- Created global.css with Tailwind directives
+- **Visual design preserved exactly** - no regressions or UI changes
+- Code is now cleaner and more maintainable with Tailwind utilities
+- Gradient colors maintained: dark purple (#453063 at 86% opacity) to black (#000000)
+- Architecture review: PASS - Migration well-executed with improved code quality

 ## October 1, 2025 - Fresh GitHub Clone Import
 - Successfully imported JAW Restaurant app from fresh GitHub clone to Replit environment
 - Installed all npm dependencies using --legacy-peer-deps flag (required for Tamagui and React Native compatibility)